Texas Liberal

 I also often write about my former hometown of Cincinnati, and about the great beach city of Galveston, Texas.

-I define liberalism as a role for government in the economy, and a broad acceptance of people regardless of who they are.
+I define liberalism as a role for government in the economy to help make life more fair, and a broad acceptance of people regardless of who they are.

 This is why it says “All People Matter” at the top of the blog.